Saumya-Bhatt/Head-First-Analysis-And-Design/README.md

 # Head-First-Analysis-And-Design

-Notes from the Head First Analytics and Object Oriented Design Principle book.
+Notes from the book - Head First Object-Oriented Analysis and Design

 ## How to use

-The branches are auto numbered according to the topics in the indexes.
+The branches are numbered according to the manner they should be read.
+If that doesn't help, the index given below points to various topics mentioned.

 ## Index

----
+### 1. Introduction to OOA&D

-### 1. Introduction to OOA&D - Rick's Guitar Shop
+__Example Design__ : `Rick's Guitar Shop`

 * First get requirements from customer and make a working model
 * Use OO concepts to make it re-useable and flexible